SuperEnderSlayerr/Etheria-Survival/README.md

 ```

 This command builds the app and includes files from `public/txtData/` in the deployment while keeping them out of the main repository.

-#### How to Export Discord Logs
-1. Use a Discord export tool like [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter)
-2. Export each survival location channel as a .txt file
-3. Rename the files to match the expected names listed above
-4. Either upload them via the web interface or place them in `public/txtData/` for local development

 ### Building for Production
 ```bash